genestack/user-docs/docs/user-guide/doc-odm-user-guide/how-to-sc-hdf5-transformations.md

 ## How to ingest cell and expression data from an H5AD file

 Use this when the study already has Sample, Library, or Preparation groups in ODM and you only need to add the single-cell layer.
-Configure at least `cell_metadata`, `feature_metadata`, and `cell_expression` in your configuration's `data` field.
+Configure `cell_metadata`, `feature_metadata`, and `cell_expression` in your configuration's `data` field.

 ```json
 {